snowshoes7/Disc-Rod/README.md

     client
 Add a rank system in which certain colors/priveleges may be given to one or more
     users by name or IP (unlikely to implement this)

+KNOWN BUGS:
+    At times, if the background color is changed at the same time the chat log is cleared, the color change will not go through.